Scan QR to download the appClose icon

 2. Silktide Consent Manager

 Silktide Consent Manager takes a different approach to open source consent management by offering a fully hosted solution that handles the technical infrastructure while keeping the source code accessible.
 This platform bridges the gap between self-hosted tools and managed services, letting you audit and modify the code while avoiding server maintenance headaches.
-Your team gets the transparency of open source with the reliability of a cloud-based system.

 2. Silktide Consent Manager